-Boiling corncobs in a pot is one of the easiest ways to cook corn at home.
-You just need water, a large pot and corncobs.
-As a result, you get soft, juicy and very tasty corn.
-Let’s see the process of cooking corn in a pot on the stove step-by-step:
+Boiling corncobs in a pot are one of the easiest ways to cook corn at home.
+You just need water, a large pot, and corncobs.
+As a result, you get soft, juicy, and delicious corn.
+Let’s see the process of cooking corn in a pot on the stove step-by-step.

-- You need to start with husking corn: peel off the entire husk and silk from the corn, rinse thoroughly the corncobs under running water.
+- You need to start with husking corn.
+Peel off the entire husk and silk from the corn, rinse the corncobs under running water.

-- Boil water in a large pot on the stove (make sure that amount of water will be enough, it should fully submerge corn ears, when in a pot corn should be covered with water).
+- Boil water in a large pot on the stove.
+Make sure that amount of water will be enough; corn should be covered with water.
 If corncobs are too big, you can divide them in half.

-- Before placing corn in the pot you can add sugar, too make it sweeter.
+- Before placing corn in the pot, you can add sugar to make it sweeter.
 Do not add salt while your corn is boiling.
 Salt toughens the corn.

-- Transfer carefully corncobs into boiling water, cover the pot and then wait for water to return boiling.
-Lower the heat to medium and cook corn for 5-7 minutes or until it is tender, (it can take you up to 15 minutes; it always depends on how mature your corn is).
+- Carefully transfer corncobs into boiling water, cover the pot and then wait for the water to return boiling.
+Lower the heat to medium and cook corn for 5-7 minutes or until it is tender.
+It can take you up to 15 minutes, as it depends on how mature your corn is.
 You can always check corn while boiling in the pot with a fork.

-- Remove corncobs from boiling water; let them drain for a minute or two and they are ready to be served.
-Do not forget that they are straight out from a boiling water, be careful not to burn yourself.
+- Remove corncobs from boiling water; let them drain for a minute or two.
+They are ready to be served.
+Do not forget that they are straight out from boiling water, be careful not to burn yourself.
 Add salt and pepper to your taste, and roll cobs in butter.

-How do you boil frozen corn on the cob?
+How to boil frozen corn on the cob?
 There is a slight difference in the process of boiling frozen corn from fresh.
-Take a large pot, put frozen corncob in it and then fill it with cold water.
-Put your pot on the stove; bring it to a boil on the high heat.
+Take a large saucepan, put frozen corn on the cob and cover with cold water.
+Put the pan on the stove; bring to a boil over high heat.
 When water with corn boils, lower heat to medium and wait for 5-10 minutes for corn to cook.
 It is a great way to cook frozen corncobs without overcooking.